denis911/FCS-pipeline-docker-snakemake/documentation.md

     - Processed FCS files with UMAP coordinates and cluster labels in data/processed/
     - UMAP plots colored by cluster in plots/

-Corrected R script with all the major bugs fixed:
+Corrected R script with fixes applied:
-Fixes Applied:

 K-means Input: Changed k-means clustering to use expr_trans (transformed expression data) instead of umap_res (UMAP coordinates), as required.